Dobson Daily Weather Forecast - NewsBreak

 Wednesday, August 11

-Patchy fog then showers and thunderstorms likely during the day; while chance of showers and thunderstorms then partly cloudy overnight
+Slight chance of showers and thunderstorms then chance of showers and thunderstorms during the day; while chance of showers and thunderstorms then areas of fog overnight

 - Breezy: 3 mph